sanjaygidwani/CS50_Finance/README.md

 • If you’re not quite sure what it means to buy and sell stocks (i.e. shares of a company), head to http://www.investopedia.com/university/stocks/ for a tutorial.

-• Languages: Python, HTML & CSS | Database: SQLite
+• Programming Languages: Python, HTML & CSS | Database: SQLite

 • It also uses Flask (Microframework for python based on Werkzeug, Jinja2) and Jinja (Full featured template engine support, and an optional integrated sandboxed execution environment).